Thomas said to Him, “Lord, we do not know where You are going, how do we know the way?”

 May the Lord use these present trials to cause many to pass through the Gate of Righteousness (John 10:9), recognize the Chief Cornerstone (Matt 21:42), understand that the Lord has become (the verb here is related to the divine name, יְ֝הוָה) their salvation (in Hebrew, Yeshua), and cry out, “Blessed is He who comes in the name of the Lord” (Psalm 118:26, Matt 23:39)!

-We watched Cecil B. DeMille’s The Ten Commandments a couple days ago.
+We recently watched Cecil B. DeMille’s The Ten Commandments.
 It struck me again how many times, humanly speaking, the Hebrews’ situation was impossible.
 And Who was THE way for them?
 Yeshua, their cloud and fire!

 Also from the Hallel, the hymn Yeshua and His disciples sang on the path to Gethsemane: